|

 could come back for himor for one of the others.
 If only

-I had finished him off.
-But I could not, not without fear of injuring
+I had finished him off, but I could notnot without fear

 "No one could have done more than you did, my lady,"

 said Haldir.
 "Legolas owes you his life."
-And he placed
+He placed

-"Who is he?" asked Aragorn.
+"Who is he?" said Aragorn.
 "How is he getting

 in and out of the castle?
 How is it that he can move about unseen?"